On this page:

 Note: Applicants who submit their tax information may not receive an immediate response.
 Please do not resubmit unless explicitly asked.

-We calculate your DUA weekly benefit amount (WBA) based on past wages during the base period, which is the most recently completed calendar year, January 1 through December 31.
+We calculate your DUA weekly benefit amount based on past wages during the base period, which is the most recently completed calendar year, January 1 through December 31.
 This is a different base period than regular unemployment claims.

 To determine your DUA weekly benefit amount, we use the base period quarter with the highest wages, divide by 25 and round to the nearest dollar.
 Your WBA cannot exceed the maximum amount set by state law.
 You must have wages in at least two base-period quarters and wages totaling at least 37 times your WBA in order to qualify for more than the minimum WBA.